Chinese Herbs for Dogs

 Kidney Yin Deficiency in Dogs

 Chronic heat or stress in your pet can consume the Yin and lead to Yin Deficiency that must also be addressed for prolonged wellness.
 Many disease patterns including hyperthyroidism, diabetes, excessive hunger, insomnia, or Cushing syndrome can have elements of Kidney Yin Deficiency.
 Yin Deficiency can also be indicated in cases of constipation with very dry bowel movements.
 When Kidney Yin Deficiency is present in your dog, their symptoms can be worse at night time.
+In cases of Yin Deficiency in dogs, consider our Water-Yin formula!

 With Yin Deficient pain patterns you would notice that your dog experiences more discomfort and limited movement during warm weather, dry weather conditions, or in the evening.
 Pets will often have dry skin and will be thirsty much of the time.
 You may also notice that your dog has scanty condensed urination, but may want to urinate often.
 Your pet may also appear to be irritable.